Fleetwood Mac: 1967–1970: Formation and early years

 In November 1968, with Kirwan in the band, they released their first number-one single in Europe, "Albatross", an instrumental with lead guitar by both Green and Kirwan.
 Green said later that the success of "Albatross" was thanks to Kirwan: "If it wasn't for Danny, I would never have had a number one hit record."
 In January 1969, the compilation album English Rose was released in the US, while a similar compilation album, The Pious Bird of Good Omen, was released in the UK in August.

 On tour in the United States in January 1969, the band recorded Fleetwood Mac in Chicago (released in December as a double album) at the soon-to-close Chess Records Studio with some of the blues legends of Chicago, including Willie Dixon, Buddy Guy and Otis Spann.
 These were Fleetwood Mac's last all-blues recordings, with the band moving more towards rock.
 Along with the change of style, the band was also going through label changes.
 In early 1969, the band left Blue Horizon and signed with Immediate Records, releasing the single "Man of the World", which became another British and European hit.
 For the B-side, Spencer fronted Fleetwood Mac as "Earl Vince and the Valiants" and recorded "Somebody's Gonna Get Their Head Kicked In Tonite", typifying the more raucous rock 'n' roll side of the band.
 Immediate Records was in bad shape however, so the band shopped around for a new deal.
 The Beatles wanted the band on Apple Records, but the band's manager Clifford Davis decided to go with Warner Bros.
 Records (through Reprise Records, a Frank Sinatra-founded label), the label they have stayed with ever since.

 Under the wing of Reprise, Fleetwood Mac released their third studio album, Then Play On, in September 1969.
-Although the initial pressing of the American release of this album was the same as the British version, it was altered to contain the song "Oh Well", which featured consistently in live performances from the time of its release through 1997 and again starting in 2009.
+Although the initial pressing of the American release of this album was the same as the British version, it was altered in early 1970 to include the single "Oh Well", which had been another UK hit for the band in late 1969 as well as their first entry into the Billboard Hot 100 in the US.
+"Oh Well" has since been a Fleetwood Mac staple, featuring consistently in live performances from the time of its release through 1997 and again starting in 2009.
 The songwriting for Then Play On, which saw the band broaden their style away from straight blues, was handled mostly by Green and Kirwan.
 Spencer did not contribute any songs, but released a solo album in early 1970, which featured backing from Fleetwood, McVie and Kirwan.